Healthdirect Free Australian health advice you can count on.

 What are staph skin infections?

-Staph bacteria are often found on your skin or in your nose.
-Even healthy people can have staph bacteria on their skin.
-It usually doesn’t cause any problems.
+Staphylococcus (staph or golden staph) bacteria are often found on your skin or nose of healthy people.
+They usually don't cause any problems.

 What are the symptoms of a staph skin infection?